pkutaj/pkutaj.github.io/_posts/2020-02-13-WIN-objects-handles.md

 ---
 layout: post
-title: WIN > On Handles
+title: Windows > On Handles
 ---
 ## the case
 the question is, what are the handles and objects in windows